soal-cluster/soal-cluster.github.io/index.md

 ### Authentication

 For each host, you can set the default `user`.
 This will save you from having to type in your SUNet ID every time.
-For example, you can add your user ID to the `soal-?` host as follows:
+For example, you can add your user ID to the `soal-*` host as follows:

-    Host soal-?
+    Host soal-*
       HostName %h.stanford.edu
       user your_SUNetID_here

 If you have set up an [ssh key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) on the cluster, you can specify the identity file in your ssh config file as well.

-    Host soal-?
+    Host soal-*
       HostName %h.stanford.edu
       user your_SUNetID_here
       IdentityFile ~/.ssh/id_rsa